 It's important to note that not all light is equal.
 Various LED and smart-bulb vendors sell multi-colored lights.
 What it comes down to is precision.
 Not all colors are the same and not all lights are capable of reducing their output to a narrow band of green light.
 Luckily, there are even precision tinted optical filters (light sensitivity glasses) available today that can precisely remove the most painful light while allowing in green light in lower intensity.

-In 2020, subjects wearing Avulux showed a clinically significant reduction in migraine pain and light sensitivity for all headaches, when wearing the glasses at the onset of a migraine attack, without taking any abortive medications.
+In 2020, subjects wearing Avulux showed a clinically significant reduction in light-triggered pain and light sensitivity for all headaches, when wearing the glasses at the onset of a migraine attack, without taking any abortive medications.

 Not one subject reported any negative side effects after wearing Avulux glasses.

 Why Avulux Works BestAvulux's patented migraine & light sensitivity glasses align with the most recent research on light sensitivity and migraine.
 Avulux effectively filters blue, red, and amber light while allowing in soothing green light.